google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 Note: This article does some weird stuff with homogeneous coordinates as well as matrix calculations.
 It is good to have some basic understanding of these concepts if you want to understand the intricate details of this trick.
-However, we hope that – even if matrix math is not enjoyable for you – you can still follow along and see how we used them.
+However, we hope that – even if you don’t enjoy matrix math – you can still follow along and see how we used them.

 A while ago we built a parallax scroller (Did you read